Item# 348DSF78

 This unit comes with a NEMA 5-15P plug.

-This product has been certified by ETL, a division of the Intertek Group, to meet applicable sanitation standards required for use in the United States and Canada.
+This product has been certified by ETL, a division of the Intertek Group.

 View Compatible parts